 - Hydrotherapy – getting in the tub or shower.

 What does active labor look like?

-A woman in active labor is typically using all of her focus and energy to get through her contractions.
-She is no longer able to talk during contractions.
-She has a very inward focus and will lose track of time.
-She will want to rest and close her eyes in between every contraction to get a break before the next one comes.
-She may request continuous support and comfort measures to help her cope with her contractions.
-She may make noises or moan during contractions.
-The intensity and potential pain level during active labor is far greater than early labor.
-She may experience shaking, nausea and vomiting.
-She may have a loss of appetite and sensitivity to smells.
-She may also no longer care about modesty, but will only be concerned with comfort.
+In active labor you are typically using all of your focus and energy to get through contractions.
+You are no longer able to talk during contractions and you have a very inward focus.
+You may feel less social, more serious and lose track of time.
+Your preference may be to rest and close your eyes in between every contraction to get a break before the next one begins.
+The intensity and potential pain level during active labor is greater than early labor.
+You may begin to vocalize, make noise or moan during your contractions which is a natural and helpful reaction.
+It is not uncommon to have a loss of appetite and sensitivity to smells.
+Modesty can also fly out the window at this point because what matters most to you is comfort.

 When to go to the hospital?

-Doulas spend time educating clients on this topic.
+Doulas spend time educating clients on this topic to help you have a smooth transition from home to hospital.
 We are always happy to talk with you and guide you during early labor to help you make the best decisions for you and your family.